 With Irish Car Rentals you can amend your booking up to 48 hours before your pick up for free of charge.

 Before you leave the rental depot, check the car for scratches, dents etc and ensure they are highlighted on the rental document they provide.
 Taking photographs on your phone can come in handy.

-Car rental advice & tips
+Car rental tips in Ireland

 This should help to explain the rental process, don’t be deterred by all the information that precedes this, there should be no reason that touring around Ireland shouldn’t be an enjoyable and unforgettable experience.
 It is advised to get familar with the road rules and signage if you're driving in a new country for the first time, driving in Ireland guide might be an useful read for you.